 Gorman NSO, Horse Sport Ireland, 1st Floor Beech

 House, Millennium Park, Naas, Co.
 Kildare

-Get your documents proving your identity verified by our D. C. (Máire or Lene) or any Committee member.
+Get your documents proving your identity verified by our DC Pat O'Dwyer or our Club Secretary Rebecca O'Sullivan.
 Original documents should be shown to verify your identity and current address.
 Photocopies of these documents must then be signed and dated by the officer verifying your identity.

 2. Check your email for your Invitation to complete an online vetting application